CluedIn-io/ImpTools/transfer/README.md

 # Transfer Metadata and Settings between CluedIn Organizations

+Certain configuration objects can be extracted (serialized) from CluedIn (from the Sql Server at this time) and stored as a folder of json files.
+These json files can later be pushed (unserialized) to the same or another CluedIn instance.
+This is useful for CI/CD type scanarios.

 ## Configuration

 Use `config.json` to provide the ID of the organization to be exported (`from_organization_id`), and the ID of the organization to be imported {`to_organization_id`}.